 Yeah, we’ve had a good start, and we’re aiming to be on the top of the pile at the end, but it’s a long road.
 We’ve got a great group of guys and I think we’ve got a real chance.

-Personally, I want to keep contributing, hopefully score some more goals and get some assists.
+Personally, I want to keep contributing, hopefully, score some more goals, and get some assists.

 What aims do you have for your future soccer career?

 I want to go as high as possible, I’d love to move up to the higher divisions here in Sweden: Superettan and Allsvenskan.
-I’d also love to play elsewhere in Europe: Spain, Holland.
+I’d also love to play elsewhere in Europe: Spain, and Holland.